Get the most recent information on South Australia's response to the Coronavirus pandemic.

-- a completed Exemption from stamp duty application.
+- a completed application for Exemption from stamp duty.

 Vehicles registered in joint names

-If Service SA is notified that a member of a joint ownership has passed away, the vehicle registration will be automatically transferred to the surviving owner.
+If Service SA is notified that a member of a joint ownership has died, the vehicle registration will be automatically transferred to the surviving owner.

 If Service SA is yet to be notified of the death, you may request the transfer by supplying one of the following: